-201.6.3 Freestyle Events
+201.6.3 Freestyle Ski Events

-Moguls, Dual Moguls, Aerials, Ski Cross, Half Pipe, Slopestyle, Team Competitions
+Moguls, Dual Moguls, Aerials, Ski Cross, Halfpipe, Slopestyle, Big Air, Team Competitions

-201.6.4 Snowboard Events Slalom, Parallel Slalom, Giant Slalom, Parallel Giant Slalom, Super-G, Half Pipe, Snowboard Cross, Big Air, Slopestyle, Team Competitions Telemark Events 201.6.5 201.6.6 Firngleiten 201.6.7 Speed Skiing Events Speed 1 (S1), Speed Downhill (SDH), Speed Downhill Junior (SDH Jun) 201.6.8 Grass Ski Events 201.6.9 Combined Events with other Sports 201.6.10 Youth, Masters, Disabled Events, etc. 201.7 FIS World Championship Programme 201.7.1 To be included in the programme of the FIS World Championships, events must have a recognised international standing both numerically and geographically, and have been included for at least two seasons in the World Cup before a decision about their admission can be considered.
-Events are admitted no later than three years before specific FIS World 201.7.2 Championships.
-A single event cannot simultaneously give rise to both an individual and a 201.7.3 team ranking.
-201.7.4 Medals may only be awarded at the FIS World Championships and FIS Junior World Championships in all disciplines (Alpine, Nordic, Snowboard, Freestyle, Grass Skiing, Rollerski, Telemark, Speed Skiing) when there are a minimum of 8 nations participating in team competitions and 8 nations represented in an individual event.
-202 FIS Calendar 202.1 Candidature and Announcement 202.1.1 Each National Ski Association is entitled to present its candidature for the organising of the FIS World Ski Championships in accordance with the published "Rules for the Organisation of World Championships" 202.1.2 For all other competitions, the registrations for inclusion in the International Ski Calendar have to be made to FIS by the National Ski Association according to the Rules for the FIS Calendar Conference published by the FIS.
-202.1.2.1 The applications of the National Ski Associations (NSA) have to be sent to FIS the FIS Calendar (ftp://ftp.fisski.ch/Software/Programs/) by 31st August (31st May for the Southern Hemisphere).
+201.6.4 Snowboard Events Slalom, Parallel Slalom, Giant Slalom, Parallel Giant Slalom, Super-G, Halfpipe, Snowboard Cross, Big Air, Slopestyle, Team Competitions 201.6.5 Telemark Events 201.6.6 Firngleiten 201.6.7 Speed Skiing Events Speed 1 (S1), Speed 2 (S2), Speed 2 Junior (S2J) 201.6.8 Grass Ski Events 201.6.9 Combined Events with other Sports 201.6.10 Youth, Masters, Para Snow Events, etc. 201.7 FIS World Championship Programme 201.7.1 To be included in the programme of the FIS World Championships, events must have a recognised international standing both numerically and geographically, and have been included for at least two seasons in the World Cup before a decision about their admission can be considered.
+201.7.2 Events are admitted no later than three years before specific FIS World Championships.
+201.7.3 A single event cannot simultaneously give rise to both an individual and a team ranking.
+201.7.4 Medals may only be awarded at the FIS World Championships and FIS Junior World Championships in all disciplines (Alpine, Nordic, Snowboard, Freestyle Ski, Grass Skiing, Rollerski, Telemark, Speed Skiing) when there are a minimum of 8 nations participating in team competitions and 8 nations represented in an individual event.
+FIS Calendar 202 202.1 Candidature and Announcement 202.1.1 Each National Ski Association is entitled to present its candidature for the organising of the FIS World Ski Championships in accordance with the published "Rules for the Organisation of World Championships" 202.1.2 For all other competitions, the registrations for inclusion in the International Ski Calendar have to be made to FIS by the National Ski Association according to the Rules for the FIS Calendar Conference published by the FIS.
+202.1.2.1 The applications of the National Ski Associations (NSA) are entered by using the FIS Calendar program in the members section of the FIS website: www.fis-ski.com by 31st August (31st May for the Southern